AgentDynEx: Nudging the Mechanics and Dynamics of Multi-Agent Simulations: Technical Evaluation

 \subsubsection{Data}

-Our evaluation was conducted through a quantitative study of 7 different simulation scenarios that span a range of social dynamics and logical complexity.
-Scenarios varied from highly structured, multi-round formats, such as debate tournaments, to more fluid situations, such as friends planning a trip.
-We selected social dimensions including cooperation vs competition, negotiation dynamics, personality assertiveness.
-The full list of our scenarios can be found in Table \ref{scenarios}.
+Our evaluation was conducted through a quantitative study of 7 simulation scenarios that range from social dynamics to logical complexity.
+Similar to the formative study, we found that 25 minutes and a 3-7 agents struck a reasonable balance between complexity, runtime, and cost.
+These scenarios were small enough to do for few agents.
+Scenarios varied from highly structured, multi-round formats, like debate tournaments, to more fluid situations, like friends planning a trip.
+Each simulation had 3-7 agents depending on the scenario.
+(Table \ref{scenarios}).
+We ran each scenario with 6 conditions for a total of 42 simulations: